Even if someone believes that voting is Haram, isn’t it permissible due to necessity? Because you are doing it to save your Deen.

 If the king had converted to Islam, as Mujahid narrated, then there is no issue.
 However, if he was a disbeliever (Kafir) then if there is no way to establish the command of Allah and repel injustice except by empowering him, then the appointed may do so.
 (Imam Ibn Hayan al-Andalusi 745H, al-Bahr al-Muheet).

-As well as the example of the blessed Prophet Yusuf (peace be upon him) we have other examples in Quran and Hadith too.
-The Najashi (king of Abyssinia) was actually at the head of an unislamic political system.
+The Najashi (king of Abyssinia) was actually at the head of an non-Islamic political system.
 This goes beyond what the blessed Prophet Yusuf done, as he was working within it.
 Yet, the Prophet Muhammad ﷺ praised Najashi and did not prohibit him from it.

 What is the necessity?

-One may ask, what is the necessity?
-Why is it required for us to vote?
-There is a very long list of answers to these questions.
 However, I will keep it brief.
 Muslim children are being taught abhorrent things in schools.
 The pressure to do so often comes from the top.
 Therefore, Muslims need to address the issue with those leading the charge for this.
 Namely, politicians.

 The issue of Palestine is significant for Muslims and non-Muslims alike.
-The media and political leadership or united in supporting oppression.
+The mainstream media and political leadership are united in supporting oppression.
 This must be challenged.
 A Muslim is not permitted to remain inactive in the face of such vile oppression.
 Amongst the most potent forms of activism against such tyranny is political activism.

 Conclusion

 Even if one believes that voting is Haram (prohibited), then consideration to necessity should be given.
 If such people accept that political engagement can help with some of the significant religious challenges we have in these lands, then they may accept that it is a necessity.
-Therefore, they may accept that voting is permissible due to necessity.
+Therefore, they may accept that voting is permissible in Islam due to necessity.

 And Allah Most High Knows Best.